 5. Other tools I love for making this recipe:

 To decorate this cheesecake, I made a quick homemade whipped cream with maple and a touch of salt.
 To pipe those fun edges, I simply put the whipped cream into a plastic bag, snipped off one of the corners and let my hand flow back and forth.
 To be honest, I didn’t really have a plan for how I wanted it to look because I’m not great at decorating cakes.
 But I like the frill and fluff!

 And it leaves the pretty orange hue of the pumpkin in the middle for everyone to see.

-Then I filled this Dusting Wand with cinnamon, and dusted it over half of the cheesecake.
+Then I filled a Dusting Wand with cinnamon, and dusted it over half of the cheesecake.
 I love the texture and color it adds.

 This cheesecake is best made at least one day before you’re planning to serve it, which allows the spices to really infuse the filling, and achieve optimal texture.
-Remember, it’s a tall, 6 inch dessert, so it will look small, but it will still serve 6-8 people, as you should cut the slices thinner (with this dual purpose server!).
+Remember, it’s a tall, 6 inch dessert, so it will look small, but it will still serve 6-8 people, as you should cut the slices thinner.